English name: Painted Bronzeback (aka “Common Bronzeback”)

 Danger to humans: Will bite if threatened but is not dangerous to humans.

 Interesting facts: The Painted Bronzeback is quick and flighty and will usually flee immediately when approached.
 If it is cornered and can no longer flee it will inflate its body, showing off the bluish skin between its scales.
+This display threat potentially surprises the foe with bright colors and by making the snake appear larger than it normally is.

 Ecology Asia: Painted Bronzeback